robertsonics/WAV-Trigger-Arduino-Serial-Library/README.md

 **wTrig.samplerateOffset(int offset)** - this function immediately sets sample- rate offset, or playback speed / pitch, of the main output mix.
-The range for for the offset is -32767 to +32676, giving a speed range of 1/2x to 2x, or a picth range of down one ocatave to up one octave.
+The range for for the offset is -32767 to +32676, giving a speed range of 1/2x to 2x, or a pitch range of down one octave to up one octave.
 If audio is playing, you will hear the result immediately.
-If audio is not playing, the new samplerate offset will be used the next time a track is started.
+If audio is not playing, the new sample-rate offset will be used the next time a track is started.

 **wTrig.trackPlaySolo(int t)** - this function stops any and all tracks that are